codefresh-io/docs.codefresh.io/_docs/installation/runner/runner-architecture.md

 ---
 title: "Runner architecture"
-description: "Runner components"
+description: "Codefresh Runner components"
 group: installation
 toc: true
 ---

-This article focuses on the  a high-level architecture of the Codefresh Runner and its components.
+This article focuses on the architecture of the Codefresh Runner.

 ## Runner architecture